ESMValGroup/ESMValCore/doc/quickstart/configure.rst

   # Includes log files and performance stats.
   output_dir: ~/esmvaltool_output

-  # Directory for storing downloaded climate data
+  # Auxiliary data directory
-  download_dir: ~/climate_data
+  # Used by some recipes to look for additional datasets.
+  auxiliary_data_dir: ~/auxiliary_data

   # Automatic data download from ESGF --- [never]/default/always
   # Use automatic download of missing CMIP3, CMIP5, CMIP6, CORDEX, and obs4MIPs